Welcome to the Grimmett sailing, and lifestyle, blog!

 In early 2018, we purchased a new sailboat, a Jeanneau Sun Odyssey 440, “Sea Rose”.
 This model was first introduced at the Annapolis Boat Show in October 2017.
 We took delivery of the new craft in France in the Spring of 2018 and we are currently spending our first few seasons sailing throughout the Mediterranean.
 If you navigate to Sailing | Mediterranean, you can read posts about our preparation and initial sailing adventures.

-“So What’s The Story With The Website Name?”
+“So What’s The Story With ‘Life Four Point Zero’?”

 Life 4.0 (LifeFourPointZero.com) finds us, Tom and Karen, with an empty nest and a desire to fully experience our beautiful world and all of the wonderful cultures and people that call this planet home.
-Our primary means of exploration will be via sailboat but we realize that alone will not be adequate so we will augment with inland travel often.
+Our primary means of exploration will be via sailboat but we realize that mode alone will not be adequate.
+We will augment with inland travel often.
 Why ‘Life 4.0’ you ask?
 Here’s the back story …

 Karen was born and raised in upstate New York and, although she came to sailing later in life, she loved the water and spent most days of her childhood at the lake or at a nearby swimming hole!
 After graduating from high school in New York, Karen made her way to California, got a BS in computer science then worked at several software and systems consulting companies in Silicon Valley.
 One of her consulting assignments brought her to American President Lines and she decided it was time to expand her circle of friends to include people who shared a passion for snow skiing … what better way than to sign up for the company ski-racing team!

-Life 3.0 – In 1995 We had the first of our sons (hope the switch to the first-person didn’t throw ya!)
-The second son joined our family in 1997.
-When the boys were four and one-and-a half years old, we moved to New England and immediately began exposing our kids to our love of snow sports.
-As the first summer came and went, we realized that many people on the east coast have ‘summer places’ they go to for extended periods.
+Life 3.0 – The years with children at home.
+In 1995, we had the first of our children (hope the switch to the first-person didn’t throw ya!)
+The second child joined our family in 1997.
+When our kids were four and one-and-a half years old, we moved to New England and immediately began exposing them to our love of snow sports.
+As the first summer came and went, we realized that many people on the east coast have ‘summer places’ where they spend extended periods.
 We were lonely during that first summer and decided we would need a plan for our summer weekends if we were to fully embrace this east-coast living thing.

 For several years. we sailed on Pamela J during the summers and skied in the winter.
 Tom and I both clearly remember the year when all four of us boarded a quad-chair at Pat’s Peak ski resort, each under his/her own power, and then successfully skied down a very fun blue (intermediate) run.
 We had made it out of the baby years and the kids were so much fun to explore with.

 On each wedding anniversary, Tom and I would share our favorite memories and our deepest dreams.
 Tom wanted to experience everything and the typical work-centered life-style was not going to fulfill his longings.
 I wanted to travel over as much of the world as possible and, because I had done so little of it before meeting Tom, I felt I was losing time we wouldn’t be able to recover.
 We got more and more serious about taking time off to travel while we home-schooled our kids.
-Some time in late 2002 or early 2003 we got put a stake in the ground … we asked ourselves, ‘what would be the perfect age for our kids to be to experience a year on a sailboat?’
+Some time in late 2002 or early 2003 we put a stake in the ground, so to speak … we asked ourselves, ‘what would be the perfect age for our kids to be to experience a year on a sailboat?’
 We talked with school counselors and settled on 3rd and 6th grade which was 3 years away at that time.
 I requested a bigger boat so we would come back a family (why do men always insist it is them talking their wives into bigger and bigger boats??!!).
-We moved aboard Thalia (our new-to-us 47-foot Jeanneau Sunkiss) in June of 2006.
+In June of 2006, with all of our land-based possessions either donated, tossed or in storage and our home rented out, we moved aboard Thalia (our new-to-us 47-foot Jeanneau Sunkiss).
 We blogged all about this time in our lives so if you want to learn more about the 14 months we spent aboard Thalia please see episodes numbered 63 and lower and dated 2007 or 2006 in this section of our web site.

 When we returned from our year of sailing, we again became a ‘normal’ family governed by the pace of school and work.
 We continued to sail on weekends and for a couple weeks of vacation each year and we skied as much as we could in the winter months.
 I went back to work and got tremendous satisfaction out of developing my career.
 I was able to travel extensively for work and thoroughly enjoyed collaborating with peers from around the globe.
 I felt I had to keep traveling … each trip increased my longing to see and do more.

-In 2013, our first son went off to college and we found ourselves with additional free time.
+In 2013, our oldest child went off to college and we found ourselves with additional free time.
 We began to dream about the years we would spend once both kids were independent.
 We decided to use our first empty nest summer as a trial run – we would move aboard our sailboat for four months and explore the Great Lakes in the upper, center portion of the United States.
 We had always sailed on the oceans and had each wanted to explore these mysteriously huge bodies of inland water so we began making plans.
+Tom was dissatisfied with corporate life so he quit his job to begin preparing for a life back on the boat.
+I continued working until the week before we shoved off the dock.

 Enjoy Life 4.0!